OluwaFavour/TheLedLead/README.md

 - **Signup View**: Does not require user authentication.
 Anyone can sign up for a new account.

 - **Login View**: Does not require user authentication.
 Users can log in using their credentials.

+- **List Books**: Authentication is not required.
+Anyone can view the list of books.

+- **View Book Details**: Authentication is not required.
+Anyone can view book details.

+- **Upload a Book**: Requires admin authentication.
+Only admin users can upload books.

+- **Add Comment to a Book**: Requires user authentication.
+Users can add comments after logging in.

+- **Add Rating to a Book**: Requires user authentication.
+Users can add ratings after logging in.